Customer area

 • PIM (Product Information Management)

-In which industries is PLM used?
+• In which sectors is PLM used?

 • mechanical engineering and plant engineering